otvin/compiler2/README.md

 ### Unit tests

-Compiler2 currently passes 10 of the 60 unit tests created for Compiler.
+Compiler2 currently passes 10 of the 60 unit tests created for Compiler, plus an additional 2 tests unique to Compiler2.
 You can execute the working bits of the unit test suite by running:

 ```python3 compiler_test.py```